 Sometimes, a bad breakup can be the impetus for starting over in a new city with a new career, but such drastic measures are not always necessary.

-On the other hand, if there is somewhere you have always wanted to live or a new job you have thought about taking on, now may be the time to do it, so you can forget him and be happy.
+On the other hand, if there is somewhere you have always wanted to live or a new job you have thought about taking on, now may be the time to do it, so you can forget someone and be happy.

 8. Get out and meet new people